Ks89/My-MEAN-website-client/README.md

 Execute `npm test`

 ## How to start
-- cd MyWebsite (if necessary rename your main folder)
+- cd MyWebsite (if necessary rename server-side's main folder)
 - `gulp`
 - cd ..
-- cd My-MEAN-Website-client (if necessary rename your main folder)
+- cd <Main folder>
 - `npm start` (or `npm run build` for production)
 - Open your browser http://localhost:3300 (if not automatically opened)